iriusrisk/startleft/CONTRIBUTING.md

 ## Code conventions
 There are no specific code conventions for the StartLeft project.
 At this point, the generic [Style Guide for Python Code](https://peps.python.org/pep-0008/) is followed.
-So, please take a look at it before start coding, paying special attention to the
+So, please take a look at it before starting coding, paying special attention to the [naming conventions](https://peps.python.org/pep-0008/#naming-conventions).
-[naming conventions](https://peps.python.org/pep-0008/#naming-conventions).
 Anyway, if some doubt arises in a PR, it can be discussed to get aligned.